-First, Table 10 shows the pass rates of the non-adaptive subjects for nodes 3 to 7.
-The table reveals that non-adaptive subjects tend to pass a lot which does put a bound on the possibilities for unravelling.
-Of course, in the NS treatments there are only roughly half as many non-adaptive subjects than in the two others (10% as compared to 19% in NO and 21.6% in the AN treatments).
+First, Table 9 shows the pass rates of the non-adaptive subjects for nodes 3 to 6.
+The table reveals that non-adaptive subjects tend to pass a lot which does put a bound on the possibilities for unravelling.16 Of course, in the NS treatments there are only roughly half as many non-adaptive subjects than in the two others (14.3% as compared to 28.6% in NO and 25.7% in the AN treatments).
 This basically halves the impact of non-adaptive play in the NS treatments and increases the room for unravelling.
 This is our first explanation for why unravelling is more pronounced in the NS treatments.

-Second, Table 11 shows how subjects in treatment NS-MA react to extreme information, i.e., to very small observed and experienced pass rates.
+Second, Table 10 shows how adaptive subjects in treatment NS-MA react to extreme information, i.e., to very small observed and experienced pass rates.
 In principle, the reaction to extreme information alone can explain (different degrees of) unravelling.
-The table shows the pass rates of adaptive subjects for those cases where either private or public statistic (or both) about the next node were below 10%.
+The table shows the pass rates of adaptive subjects for those cases where either the private or the public statistic about the next node were below 10%.